 dxGatewayId: ${exampleGateway.id}

 The outsideIpAddressType property set to “PrivateIpv4” routes VPN traffic over Direct Connect rather than the public internet.
-The transportTransitGatewayAttachmentId references the Direct Connect Gateway attachment, obtained through a data source after associating your Direct Connect Gateway with the Transit Gateway.
+The transportTransitGatewayAttachmentId references the Direct Connect Gateway attachment, obtained through a data source.
+This configuration requires a Direct Connect Gateway associated with your Transit Gateway.

 Beyond these examples

 These snippets focus on specific VPN connection features: Transit Gateway and Virtual Private Gateway attachment, static routing and BGP configuration, and private VPN over Direct Connect.
-They’re intentionally minimal rather than full network architectures.
+They’re intentionally minimal rather than complete hybrid network architectures.

-The examples reference pre-existing infrastructure such as Customer Gateways (on-premises VPN endpoints), Transit Gateways or Virtual Private Gateways, and VPCs or Direct Connect Gateways for private VPN scenarios.
+The examples reference pre-existing infrastructure such as Customer Gateways (on-premises VPN endpoints), Transit Gateways or Virtual Private Gateways, and VPCs or Direct Connect Gateways for private VPN.
 They focus on establishing the VPN connection rather than provisioning the surrounding network infrastructure.

 To keep things focused, common VPN patterns are omitted, including: